What Does a Construction Manager Do?

 However, the most time-consuming role of a construction manager will be the task of logging activities daily, but balancing this task against engaging with the team regularly is essential to success in a construction manager role.

 For over 40 years, Hitchcock & King have been proudly supplying an extensive supply of timber and builders’ materials, tools and more to clients throughout London.
 With competitive rates and eight operational branches throughout the capital, no one is better placed than us to meet all your supply needs than Hitchcock & King.
-We also offer same/next day delivery services to ensure your project always remains on schedule.
+We also offer fast, reliable delivery services to ensure your project always remains on schedule.
 Contact our friendly team today for more information on our supplies.